-We are so excited for you to be with us for the 2023-24 school year at Bullis Charter School (BCS)!
-We expect a great year ahead with lots of opportunities to learn, grow, develop community, and celebrate success.
-Our families commitment and connection to BCS help develop our school community, and we are grateful for your partnership in this work.
+We are thrilled to welcome you to the 2024-25 school year at Bullis Charter School (BCS), a year that marks the 20th anniversary of our school's founding!

+As we celebrate this significant milestone, we look forward to an exciting year filled with opportunities to learn, grow, build community, and celebrate our collective success.
+The commitment and connection of our families to BCS have been instrumental in shaping our vibrant school community, and we are deeply grateful for your partnership in this ongoing journey.

-Ensuring you are aware of our expectations for students and families is important to the overall success of our program.
-This handbook provides a comprehensive overview of our school norms and expectations.
-You will also find information on services provided to support all of our students' needs.
+Understanding our expectations for students and families is crucial to the continued success of our program.
+This handbook offers a comprehensive overview of our school norms and expectations, as well as important information on the services available to support the diverse needs of all our students.

-Please take time to read this handbook carefully and familiarize yourself with all school policies and procedures.
-Your principal will be able to answer any questions you may have.
+We encourage you to take the time to read this handbook thoroughly and familiarize yourself with all our school policies and procedures.
+If you have any questions, please do not hesitate to reach out to your principal for clarification.